sapegin/washingcode-book/manuscript/Naming_is_hard.md

 <!-- expect(duration.minutes).toBe(5000)-->

-Here, the `duration` variable never used as a whole, only as a container to `minutes` and `seconds` values we use in the code.
-By use destructuring we could skip the intermediate variable:
+Here, the `duration` variable is never used as a whole, only as a container for `minutes` and `seconds` values we use in the code.
+By using destructuring we could skip the intermediate variable:

 <!-- const parseMs = (x) => ({minutes: x, seconds: 0}), durationSec = 5 -->